St. Mark's School of Texas: History

+Athletic program

+St. Marks fields 45 Upper School teams in 16 sports.
 Varsity teams primarily compete with the sixteen other private schools in Texas and Oklahoma comprising the Southwest Preparatory Conference (SPC).

-In the 2019-20 year that was shortened by the coronavirus, SM teams won 4 out of 7 conference championships, and, for the 12th time since 2007, the program won the SPC Directors Cup, an overall measure of conference success.
+For the 2022-23 school year, St. Mark's won the SPC Directors Cup, an overall measure of conference success.
+This was the school's 13th Directors Cup in the last 16 years (the school finished 2nd those other 3 years).

 Some individual teams have had lengthy periods of success.
 Lacrosse won 9 conference championships between 2004 and 2013.
 The swim team won 20 conference championships between 1995 and 2016.
 The tennis team won 13 conference championships between 1975 and 1990.
 Water polo won 15 regional championships between 2001 and 2016.
 Wrestling won 37 conference championships between 1973 and 2015, as well as 13 state championships.
-The water polo team won 6 Texas state championships between 2014 and 2021.
-Much earlier, between 1910 and 1932, the Terrill football team won 144 games, lost 23, and tied 8; during those 23 seasons, the school lost only 4 times to high school teams (the other losses were to teams of college freshmen).
+The water polo team won 7 Texas state championships between 2014 and 2022.